chaorrupted/ceng242-hw2-tester/README.md

 ## more?
 To add and/or remove test cases, you can edit the source code directly.
 Pull requests are appreciated :)

+Also the "trees" folder includes some visual tree examples that are mentioned in the code to provide a better problem solving environment.